krishna9358/todo_React/README.md

     5. created types.js for zod input validation
     6. add all the zod validation in index.js
-    7. creating mongoDB schema in db.js using mongoose library --> Frontend
+    7. creating mongoDB schema in db.js using mongoose library
+    8. calling these model in index.js to createtodo into database --> Frontend